dogetest/dogeconomy/readme.txt

-WARNING: Run at your own risk!
-Potential loss of real money!
-Its a rework o economy mod to run with dogecoin mod.
+Dogeconomy is a rework o economy mod to run with dogecoin mod.

 Economy mod original README.txt: